hambarzum/snake_game/README.md

 * Run - **make run**
 * Remove output file - **make clean**
 * In order to run all the commands mentioned above - **make**

-## FYI

-The project is not yet finished and expects future updates by the creator including new features, improved UI and more.